Supraśl: History

 The settlement was founded in the 16th century.
+There was a rich library at the monastery, which included Polish, Latin, French and Ruthenian works.
+A printing house and paper mill were established in 1695 and 1711, respectively.
+In 1730, King Augustus II the Strong stopped in Supraśl during his return trip from the Sejm of the Polish–Lithuanian Commonwealth in Grodno to Warsaw.
 After the Third Partition of Poland in 1795, it was annexed by Prussia.
+Under Prussian rule, the printing house was closed down.
 In 1807 it passed to the Russian Partition of Poland.
 In 1823, a 10th-century manuscript, the oldest Slavic literary work in Poland, named the Codex Suprasliensis, was discovered in the Supraśl Monastery by Michał Bobrowski.

 After 1831, the textile industry developed.
 In 1834 manufacturer Wilhelm Fryderyk Zachert came from Zgierz to Supraśl and significantly contributed to the development of the village into a town.
 Until the mid-19th century, it was the largest center of the textile industry in the region, before it was surpassed by nearby Białystok.
+In 1853, the school attached to the monastery was moved to Grodno.
+In 1865, a new folk school was established.
 In the 19th century, mostly Catholics lived there, but also Protestants, Orthodox and Jews.
 During World War I from 1915 to 1919 it was occupied by the Germans.
 After 1919, in independent Poland.

 During World War II it was occupied by the Soviets from 1939 to 1941 and by the Germans from 1941 to 1944.
 The Soviets destroyed part of the monastery's interior, and the Germans destroyed most of the industrial plants.
+The local primary school principal and two Polish policemen were murdered by the Russians in the Katyn massacre in 1940.

 From 1944 to 1998, it was administratively located in the Białystok Voivodeship.

 In 2001 Supraśl was recognized as a spa town.